sPridmore96/Karma-card-game/README.md

 stack so anything can be played following it.

 10 - Burn, the number 10 card when played removes the stack on the table and puts it to a burn pile.
-This new burn pile is now considered out of the game and the cards will not be played with again that game.
+This new burn pile is now considered out of the game and the cards will not be played with again in that game.